Canon law of the Eastern Orthodox Church: Sources

-The Bible contain no "detailed system of Church organization"; the role of the Bible in Eastern Orthodox canon law is that it "embodies principles of Christian doctrine from which rules may be extrapolated for solving disciplinary problems within the Church–but only the Church itself may do that."
+The Bible contains no "detailed system of Church organization"; the role of the Bible in Eastern Orthodox canon law is that it "embodies principles of Christian doctrine from which rules may be extrapolated for solving disciplinary problems within the Church–but only the Church itself may do that."
 Church legislations are composed of the local councils and the Ecumenical councils.
 Ecclesiastical customs are not the Holy Tradition, because ecclesiastical customs are a source for Church discipline whereas the Holy Tradition is a source for dogma.
 In order for a custom to be part of E. O. canon law, it "must have been observed for a long time, it must have been freely subscribed to, and it must be in conformity with principles of faith and order."

 Canons

 In the Eastern Orthodox Church, canons are "ecclesiastical norms issued by the Church through the collective voice of the bishops gathered in ecumenical or local synods, speaking through the inspiration of the Holy Spirit and in agreement with Christ's teaching and the dogmas of the Church.
 In addition, the Fathers of the Church issued canons or wrote letters that eventually came to be considered entirely or partially canonical. [...]
 A special place in [Eastern Orthodox] Canon Law is given to the [eighty-five] Canons of the Holy Apostles, attributed to the Apostles and collected in different works."
 All Eastern Orthodox Christians must mandatorily obey the canons.

 Most Eastern Orthodox canons are the disciplinary, or penitential, canons; those canons primarily concern wrongdoings and sins.
 Other types of canons are those which deal with administrative and dogmatic matters.
 Many of the administrative canons are not very different from secular laws and regulations, because those canons were issued as a result of interactions between the Church and the State.

 Canons which concern administrative or disciplinary matters – which are most canons – are not considered to be infallible, and can therefore be changed or reinterpreted by an ecumenical council.

 Some canons are considered as infallible and therefore unchangeable: those are "council definitions which speak about an article of the Christian faith", as well as "[s]ome canons of a moral and ethical character [...] whose meaning is absolute and eternal and whose violation can in no way be justified" like the canons forbidding simony.

 Some Eastern Orthodox theologians refer to the Eastern Orthodox canons as "holy canons".